googlecolab/colab-vscode/docs/contributing.md

 #### Run the extension

-1. Open the repo root with VS Code
+1. Open the repo root with VS Code.
 1. Launch the extension by pressing `F5` or selecting `Run Extension` from VS Code's _Run and Debug_ view.
 1. Create or open a Jupyter notebook file (`.ipynb`).
 1. Test and validate your changes.